A Concise History of China

 Shihuangdi and his Legalist minister Li Si were always quick to suppress criticism of their policies.
 In 213 B.C., at a banquet to celebrate the 33rd anniversary of the emperor's coronation, a scholarly guest brought up the fief business again.
 He stated that previous dynasties had lasted for centuries because they practiced feudalism, and only institutions based on ancient examples can be called enduring.
 This was most unwise; not only did he criticize the policies of Shihuangdi and Li Si, but he implied that the Qin empire would not last for long.
 Li Si responded; the past must not be used to discredit the present, and thus the past--the works of philosophy, history and poetry written by Zhou sages--had to be destroyed.
 Furthermore, he put a death sentence on anyone who hid or quoted the ancient writings.
 An episode of book burning followed, where any book the government found--except those on useful subjects like science, magic, and farming--went up in flames.
 When Confucian scholars refused to let their libraries be burned, they were beheaded, buried alive, or sent to work on the Great Wall.

 In spite of all his power and success, Shihuangdi could not rest and traveled compulsively on his newly built roads.
 Sometimes he disguised himself as a peasant to find out what the people really thought of him.
-Because of several assassination attempts, Shihuangdi was always afraid of death.
-He slept in a different room every night; the palaces were supplied at all times with food, concubines and servants, so that any one of them would be ready for his unannounced arrival.
+And several assassination attempts encouraged his paranoia.
+Shihuangdi slept in a different room every night; the palaces were supplied at all times with food, concubines and servants, so that any one of them would be ready for his unannounced arrival.
 No one except Li Si and Zhao Gao (the first of several notorious eunuchs in Chinese history) knew where he would sleep next; anyone else who revealed the emperor's whereabouts had his whole family executed.
 He did not even trust his eldest son, Fu Su, and had him banished to a remote province.
-To prolong his life, he increasingly sought guidance from mystics, and twice he sent explorers to "the three fairy islands in the Eastern Seas" (Japan?) in search of an elixir that would grant immortality.(8) And wherever he went, he brought musicians along to play songs about "pure beings."
+And wherever he went, he brought musicians along to play songs about "pure beings."
 He also had a grim sense of humor.
 When an oracle predicted that he could not complete the Great Wall without the sacrifice of a wan (10,000) of men, he found an individual named Wan and had him killed instead.

 Read footnote #10 to find out what happened with the unoccupied territory in the southeast.

-When the emperor died on one of his journeys in the provinces (210 B.C.), Zhao Gao, Li Si, and the emperor's youngest son Hu Hai were the only ones who knew about it.
-Fearing the loss of their power, these three kept Shihuangdi's death a secret until they returned to the capital; a cart full of rancid fish was pulled behind the royal chariot to hide the smell of the corpse.
+One year later, the emperor died on one of his journeys in the provinces (210 B.C.); he was fifty years old.
+Zhao Gao, Li Si, and the emperor's youngest son Hu Hai were the only ones who knew about his death.
+Fearing the loss of their power, these three kept Shihuangdi's death a secret until they returned to the capital.
+Only they and a few trusted eunuchs were allowed into the royal wagon, and a cart full of rancid fish was pulled behind the wagon to hide the smell of the decomposing corpse.
 When they arrived Zhao Gao sent Fu Su a fake letter from his father that accused him of disloyalty and "permitted" him to commit suicide; the crown prince obediently complied.
 Zhao Gao apparently distrusted his co-conspirators because during the next three years he executed Li Si and forced Hu Hai to commit suicide as well.
 The third and last Qin emperor was supposed to be Zhao Gao's puppet, but he proved to be as treacherous as his patron when he had the power-hungry eunuch killed.

 Qin policies had alienated not only the intellectuals and the old nobility but also the peasants, who were subjected to ruinous taxation and forced labor.
 While intrigue went on in the capital, revolts against the oppressive Qin regime sprang up in every province of the empire.
 The two most prominent rebel leaders came from the former state of Chu: Xiang Yu, an aristocrat who wanted to bring back feudalism, and Liu Bang, an untutored peasant.
 At first the rebels cooperated, but after sacking the Qin capital in 207 B.C. they turned against each other.
 Five more years of civil war gave Liu Bang the final victory, and under the imperial name of Gaozu, he became the founder of one of China's greatest dynasties.